 Do you want to know what you are good at – your real strengths, that underlay who you are, not just what you think are your strengths?

-His results, which included – high idea productivity, high classification, low structural visualisation suggested communication type work such as journalism, teaching, and advertising would be good choices, especially work that also uses his numerical aptitudes.
+His results included – high idea productivity, high classification, low structural visualisation suggested communication type work such as journalism, teaching, and advertising would be good choices, especially work that also uses his numerical aptitudes.
 He had other key abilities that could be used in a hobby, not necessarily work.

 “As the results unfolded, the real value of the test seemed less in helping me decide precisely where to work than in confirming I had landed in more or less the right field.
 Had I been an unhappy architect or aerospace engineer, this test certainly would have helped me figure out why (if the crumbling houses and crashing planes hadn’t already tipped me off).”